hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/index.html.md

 of these imports from executable plans for use with the mocking or testing features of the [Sentinel Simulator](https://docs.hashicorp.com/sentinel/commands/).
-To download tfplan, tfconfig, and tfstate mocks of an executable plan in your organization, navigate to any run for you'd like to download mock data, and expand the run's plan information to find a button to download mock data:
+To download tfplan, tfconfig, and tfstate mocks of an executable plan in your organization, navigate to any run for which you'd like to download mock data, and expand the run's plan information to find the button to download the data:

 ![Download Sentinel Mocks](/assets/images/guides/sentinel/download-mocks.png)

-Terraform Enterprise retains the executable plan for seven days, so as long as the plan is finished and is not over seven days old, mock data can be downloaded.
+Terraform Enterprise retains the executable plan for seven days.
+As long as the plan is finished and is not over seven days old, mock data can be downloaded.

 -> **Note:** Terraform Enterprise does not currently support custom imports.